-We have put together a highly researched list of the best coding games for kids that teach programming skills while they get to have fun at the same time.
-We have organized the games according to grade and age level so your little ones are sure to find a game that is perfect for them.
+To get your child excited about coding, we’ve put together a list of the best coding games for kids.
+These games teach programming skills and make it fun too.
+They’re organized by grade and age level, so your child is sure to find the perfect game for them.

-The objective of the game is to use directional bricks to get their race car to the finish line, providing a stimulating coding environment.
+The objective of this coding game is to use directional bricks to get their race car to the finish line, providing a stimulating coding environment.

 Code Karts also comes in more than 20 different languages, bringing the fun to a wide audience, and young children will easily learn the fundamentals of code as well as directions and logic.

-Overall: Code & Go Robot Mouse Activity Set is a screen-free way to teach foundational coding skills to even the youngest of programmers.
-Including double-sided coding cards, a Programmable Robot Mouse, cheese wedge, and a special Activity Guide, Code & Go allows kids to create endless maze paths for their mouse.
+Best Because: Code & Go Robot Mouse Activity Set is a screen-free way to teach foundational coding skills to even the youngest of programmers.
+It includes double-sided coding cards, a Programmable Robot Mouse, cheese wedge, and a special Activity Guide that allows kids to create endless maze paths for their mouse.

 Kids can also enhance their directional language as Bee Bot moves forwards, backwards, left, and right.
 Set in a relaxing garden setting, this will be the perfect game for young ones ages four and up.

-Overall: In a world full of technology and screens, finding a game that is free of these yet still teaches your child the basic of coding may seem like an impossible task.
+Best Because: In a world full of technology and screens, finding a game that is free of these yet still teaches your child the basics of coding may seem like an impossible task.
 That’s where Cubetto stands apart.
 Cubetto is a friendly wooden robot that teaches children the basics of computer programming through a real-world, tangible object.

 Through adventure and hands-on play, Cubetto allows kids to manipulate and touch its blocks in order to tell the robot where to go.
 It can also be used with special books and maps, providing a positive and all-encompassing experience without the need for an app or device.

-Overall: There is no shortage of research that proves music is beneficial for a child’s development, so when combining that with the advantages of programming you are sure to have a unique and positive game on your hands.
+Best Because: There is no shortage of research that proves music is beneficial for a child’s development.
+Combine that with the advantages of programming and you are sure to have a unique and positive game on your hands.

 Osmo Coding Jam is an engaging board game that connects to an iOS app and allows kids to create their own music with hands-on coding blocks.
 By being able to physically change the coding blocks on the board game, even the youngest coders are learning how to sequence and problem solve.
 Through the use of music, kids can also develop rhythm, melody, and harmony.